 As you can tell, when it comes to determining the bring-in, two of clubs is the lowest ranking card of all.

-First, be sure to memorize the best starting and most playable hands.
+The most important of all Seven-Card Stud tips for beginners is to be sure to memorize the best starting hands in Stud poker and the most playable hands.
 In descending order of strength:

 - Three of a kind.